SUSSEX GOP

 The 35th Representative District consists of towns such as Bridgeville, Coverdale, Greenwood.
 See State of Delaware Department of Elections State Representative District 35 Map.

-RDC Jason Dean
+RDC Jason Killen

 36th District